hmcts/div-respondent-frontend/README.md

 * Run ```NODE_ENV=aat yarn test:functional```.
 This would enable your tests to pick up the new `local-aat.yml`.

 ##Local Development
-RFE has facility to enable you development and test out features locally without the limitations of either login via IDAM, VPN connection or having to progress the case via other apps like DN or PFE.
+RFE has facility to enable you develop and test out features locally without the limitations of either login via IDAM, VPN connection or having to progress the case via other apps like DN or PFE.

-###Mocking
+###Mocking 🤡
-You can, while developing locally mock, out the case data and have the app render the expected screens and go through the required steps.
+You can, while developing locally, mock out the case data and have the app render the expected screens and go through the required steps.

 To use this mocking facility, have a look at the `/mocks` folder in the root location.

-* Have your mock session data prepared ready, this is the case data your screen expects to have for the behaviour you are developing
+* Have your mock session data prepared ready, this is the case data your screens and session data expects to have for the behaviour you are developing
 * Add an entry in the `IdamLogin.template.html` file
 * Define the content in the `IdamLogin.content.json` file